The Relationship Between Import Tariffs and Exports

 Pressure on Trade Agreements

 Foreign businesses that enforce substantial tariffs face potential trade confrontations with other countries.
 Organizations and governments search for trade agreements or generalized systems of preference (GSP) to reduce tariff risks by granting free import benefits from particular nations.
-Exporter could gain advantages through these agreements since they provide market entry without requiring tariff payments.
+Exporters could gain advantages through these agreements since they provide market entry without requiring tariff payments.

 The Role of Customs Brokers and Clearing Processes